michaelgruenstaeudl/AIRgb/README.md

 ```
 -->

-## VISUALIZATIONS & GRAPHS
+## VISUALIZATIONS, GRAPHS & STATISTICAL TESTS
 #### TO DO
+* Please conduct statistical test to see if the absence of reported IRs (i.e., "no" in column "IRa_REPORTED") higher for an unpublished status (i.e., "Unpublished" in column "TITLE") and a published status (i.e., any other value in column "TITLE")?

+* Please conduct statistical test to see if the absence of reported IRs (i.e., "no" in column "IRa_REPORTED") higher for records with a version number of 1 as compared to higher version numbers (see column "VERSION")?

-* Let us plot the distribution by how many nucleotides the individual records have misidentified the IR length.
+* Please plot the distribution by how many nucleotides the individual records have misidentified the IR length.
 (It would be interesting to see if the mis-estimation is normally distributed or if there is a skew in the distribution.)